roodmichael/passive-analytics/README.md

 );
 ```

 The following click event would be produced from the above element.
 Note the value of the button click event includes "contact-form".
-Concatenating parent IDs allows us to namespace events for easier identification, especially when we have reusable components.
+Concatenating parent IDs allows us to namespace events for easier identification of reusable components.

 ```json
 {